sara-sabr/technology-budgeting/handbook.md

 - [ ] There will be no planning or reporting requirements that run counter to agile (i.e., there are no dates by which specific tasks are to be completed and no specifications of exact functionality that will be required — whether in the RFP, the acquisition plan, or legislation)
 - [ ] There will be a government-employed software developer who will ensure compliance with the QASP at the end of each sprint
 - [ ] People providing oversight, above the level of the government product owner, are willing to primarily receive "reports" in the form of demonstrations of functioning software and burn down charts, combined with a review of user stories that have been completed and those that remain to be completed
-- [ ] There is an identified person within the agency who is prepared to provide repeated explanations of progress to each level of oversight, because artifacts of measuring progress on an agile project are unfamiliar to people accustomed to waterfall projects
+- [ ] There is an identified person within the agency who is prepared to provide repeated explanations of progress to each level of oversight, as artifacts of measuring progress on an agile project are unfamiliar to people accustomed to waterfall projects

 #### Key questions

 - Is it feasible to provide the end-to-end support for such a radically different approach to measuring progress, from the organization to the minister's office?
 Is there anybody with the power to dig in their heels and demand a Gantt chart, thus potentially making agile methodology non-viable?
-- Whose job will it be to report progress up and out of the agency, e.g., to a legislative oversight committee?
+- Whose job will it be to report progress up and out of the department or agency, e.g., to a legislative oversight committee?

 ### Hire tech talent in-house

 If nobody in the budget office or budget committee has experience with software development, then they are not well-equipped to consider a software development funding request.
 The same is true of all organizations — if nobody in project leadership has experience with software development, then the agency is not well-equipped to lead a software development project successfully.
 The burden is on the departmental senior officials and legislators heads to ensure that their respective organizations prioritize hiring people who have this experience.

-While it may be tempting to solve this knowledge gap by relying on somebody from the state’s central IT department, or by relying on a vendor, ultimately mission agencies must have the knowledge in-house to comprehend what they need, what they should be asking of vendors, and assessing the work done by vendors.
+While it may be tempting to solve this knowledge gap by relying on somebody from the departments central IT department, or by relying on a vendor, ultimately government bodies must have the knowledge in-house to comprehend what they need, what they should be asking of vendors, and assessing the work done by vendors.

 To determine if your budget office or your leadership has the experience to consider software requests or lead software projects, start by asking around.
-All but the smallest agencies will have technical staff who can join project leadership, although vanishingly few budget offices currently employ software developers.
+All but the smallest government organizations will have technical staff who can join project leadership, although vanishingly few budget offices currently employ software developers.

 If you don’t currently have the knowledge you need in-house, you’ll need to hire someone who does — even if only seasonally or on contract.
 A developer or designer with experience building modern software, ideally for government, is your best bet.
 Also, consider authorizing one or more employees to spend some of their training time learning the basics of agile software development.
 Departments are encouraged to support their stuff, or start initiatives (such as bootcamps), aimed at promoting understanding of foundational modern software development concepts.
-For example, the IT Strategy team from within IITB has begun working in collaboration with the Research and Development team to create a [Contiuous Learning application](https://github.com/sara-sabr/ContinuousLearningApp), intended to help spread knowledge of, and measure knowledge of, foundational development practices within the department.
+For example, the IT Strategy team from within IITB has begun working in collaboration with the Research and Development team to create a [Contiuous Learning application](https://github.com/sara-sabr/ContinuousLearningApp), intended to help spread and measure the knowledge of foundational development practices within the IT branch, and potentially eventually the department or Government of Canada at large.

 The personnel cost of bringing in a developer or upskilling your current employees is miniscule in comparison to spending on technology.
-And once an employee has monitored an agile project from start to finish, they’ll be better equipped to consider future budget requests for custom software.
+Once an employee has monitored an agile project from start to finish, they’ll be better equipped to consider future budget requests for custom software.

 Organizations must directly employ enough developers that they can oversee the work being done by vendors.
 They’ll represent the contracting officer, ensuring that vendors’ work is of a high quality and that vendors are working on the right things.

 Although software is never "done" — you’ll always need to adapt to changing technology, policy, regulations, laws, and user needs — there will be a point when you need far fewer developers to continue that work.
 At that point it becomes especially important to have multiple agency employees who fully grasp the software, who are capable of maintaining it.

-For larger projects, you’ll need to contract for a development team indefinitely, under the oversight of a government product owner.
+For larger projects, you’ll need to contract for a development team indefinitely, under the oversight of a government employed product owner from the lines of business.
 Under waterfall, this travels under the name of "Operations and Maintenance," but under agile, O&amp;M is simply continued user research, design, software development, etc.<sup id="reference-11"><a href="#footnote-11">11</a></sup>

 #### Checklist

 - [ ] There are one or more budget-office employees with experience developing complex, custom software in an agile environment who will assist in evaluating custom-software budget requests
-- [ ] If there are no budget-office employees with relevant experience, the legislature has a contract with a non-conflicted vendor — one with no other contracts with the state and no ties or partnerships with any COTS products
+- [ ] If there are no budget-office employees with relevant experience, the Crown has a contract with a non-conflicted vendor — one with no other contracts with the state and no ties or partnerships with any COTS products
-- [ ] The agency has identified a specific government employee who will be providing technical leadership for the project, along with evidence of their experience developing custom software in an agile environment
+- [ ] The department or agency has identified a specific government employee who will be providing technical leadership for the project, along with evidence of their experience developing custom software in an agile environment

 #### Key questions